hach-que-docker/nginx-autoproxy/README.md

 To configure this image, create a `config` directory, with a `servers` directory inside it and a `generate` script inside that.
 It should be mapped in such a way that in the container, `/config/servers/generate` exists and is executable.

+**WARNING:** Do not reverse proxy to SSL ports.
+There are known issues with downloading files and reverse proxying to an SSL port, so you should just use port 80 instead.
+In this scenario, the reverse proxy still offers SSL to the end-user, but uses plain HTTP while routing to the other Docker instances.

 Here is an example script that you can change for your own needs:

     #!/bin/bash